 “Extremist Militant Groups and the Provision of Justice: Experimental Evidence from South Central Somalia,” with Nicholas Haas (Aarhus University).

 “Effectiveness in Peacekeeping: Violence, Protection of Civilians and Local Support- Evidence from a Survey Experiment in Ivory Coast.”

 “Casualties of War and Radical Extremism: Experimental Evidence from Somalia.”

 “Why Protectors become Predators: The Logic of Civilian Abuse by Peacekeepers -Evidence from African Union Peacekeepers in Somalia.”

 “Effects of Land-Titling on Traditional and Modern Institutions: Evidence from Refugee Settlements in Uganda.”

 “Do Most Maoists More or-Less Minmax?” with Michael J. Gilligan (NYU) and Cyrus Samii (NYU).

-“Tolerance and Violent Extremism in Children- Experimental Evidence from Somalia,” with Michael Gilligan (NYU) and Peter Vining (NYU).
+“Can Democratic Agency Reduce the Appeal of Violent Extremism Among Youth?
+Evidence from a Field Experiment in Kismayo, Somalia Madrassas,” with Michael Gilligan (NYU) and Peter Vining (NYU).